+Sascha Pierre

-Sascha Pierre Community Arts Practice Student 2014-2016
+Community Arts Practice Student 2014-2016

-Sacha went onto study at Royal Central School of Speech and Drama on the BA Drama, Applied Theatre and Education course.
+Sacha is currently in her third year of study at the Central School of Speech and Drama on the BA Drama, Applied Theatre and Education course.

 "Community Arts

 Practice expanded

 my knowledge in the

 creative arts, broadening

 my understandings

 of applied theatre in

 general."